 Prof. Vida Mildažienė

-The project aims to establish interdisciplinary collaboration between research groups with complementary expertise: plant biology/biochemistry (Lithuania) and plasma physics (Mecklenburg-Vorpommern, Germany) and to establish the basis for joint writing and submission of international grant proposals dealing with the application of plasma in agriculture.
+Interdisciplinary collaboration between research groups with complementary expertise (plant biology/biochemistry in Lithuania and plasma physics/biology in Germany) has been established, the basis for joint writing and submission of international grant proposals dealing with the application of plasma in agriculture was built.

 Direct and indirect target groups

 Direct: 30 scientists and students involved in Plasma in agriculture research

 Indirect: 55 scientists, students, and citizens (broad public): 55 attended on-line the public webinar.
 This number can be increased unlimitedly due to the availability of public lectures on-line.